TalTech-HPC-Centre/taltech-hpc-docs/docs/software/jupyter.md

 c.NotebookApp.port = 9900 # The port where Jupyter can be accessed
 ```

-If the specified port is occupied then the Jupyter takes next available port.
-The actual port number is shown in slurm output file.
+If the specified port is occupied, then Jupyter takes the next available port.
+The actual port number is shown in the slurm output file.

-### Accessing Jupyter web interface
+### Accessing Jupyter Web Interface

-You have to create ssh tunnel.
-Enter into terminal:
+You have to create an ssh tunnel.
+Enter into the terminal:

 ```bash
 ssh uni-ID@base.hpc.taltech.ee -L 99YY:greenX:99YY
 ```

-Where "99YY" is port number of the Jupyter web server and "greenX" is the name of the node where the Jupyter job runs.
+Where "99YY" is the port number of the Jupyter web server and "greenX" is the name of the node where the Jupyter job runs.
 The port YY and compute node X name must be replaced with the actual values.
 These values are in the SLURM out file (unique to the running job).
-To check the content of SLURM out file more or less command can be used:
+To check the content of the SLURM out file, the `more` or `less` command can be used:

 ```bash
 less slurm-JOBID.out
 ```

-***NB!*** To quit `less` press `q`.
+***NB!*** To quit `less`, press `q`.

-In the end part of the file looks something like:
+The end part of the file looks something like:

 ```bash
 To access the server, open this file in a browser: